 Employer contribution rates during the period were based on the December 31, 2019 actuarial valuation, which became effective July 1, 2021.
-The District's rates for the year ended June 30, 2022 were 27.51% for PERS Tier 1/Tier 2; 17.99% for OPSRP - general service employees; and 22.35% for OPSRP - fire employees; of salary covered under the plan.
+The District's rates for the year ended June 30, 2023 were 27.51% for PERS Tier 1/Tier 2; 17.99% for OPSRP - general service employees; and 22.35% for OPSRP - fire employees; of salary covered under the plan.
 These rates are reported inclusive of the retiree healthcare rates disclosed in a separate note disclosure.
 The contribution requirements for plan members and the District are established by ORS Chapter 238 and may be amended by an act of the Oregon Legislature.

-Employer contributions for the year ended June 30, 2022 were approximately \$17,723,000 exclusive of the 6% "pick-up".
+Employer contributions for the year ended June 30, 2023 were approximately \$18,569,000 exclusive of the 6% "pick-up" and amortization of the District's side account with PERS.
 Covered employees are required to contribute 6% of their salary to the Plan, but the employer is allowed to pay all of the employees' contribution in addition to the required employers' contribution as a pick-up.
-The District contributes the 6% employee contribution pick-up for all non-bargaining unit personnel which was approximately \$3,955,000, of which \$865,000 was redirected to the Employee Pension Stability Account (EPSA).
+The District contributes the 6% employee contribution pick-up for all non-bargaining unit personnel which was approximately \$4,247,000, of which \$860,000 was redirected to the Employee Pension Stability Account (EPSA).

 Plan Audited Financial Report - Both PERS and OPSRP are administered by the Oregon Public Employees Retirement Board (OPERB).
-The comprehensive annual financial report of the funds administered by the OPERB may be obtained by writing to Oregon Public Employees Retirement System, P.O.
+The annual comprehensive financial report of the funds administered by the OPERB may be obtained by writing to Oregon Public Employees Retirement System, P.O.
 Box 23700, Tigard, OR 97281-3700, by calling (888) 320-7377, or by accessing the PERS web site at www.oregon.gov/pers.